arjunj14/ReactJS-projects/README.md

 # React + Vite
-This is my first React project "simple To-do" list as click on the link to view it:- https://arjunj14.github.io/ReactJS-projects/
+This is my first React project "simple To-do" list click on the link to view it:- https://arjunj14.github.io/ReactJS-projects/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.